-The values contained in the Standard Based Curriculum for Moral is incorporated into the English language lessons.
-Elements of patriotism and citizenship is also emphasised in lessons in order to cultivate a love for the nation and produce patriotic citizens.
+The values contained in the KSSR moral syllabus is incorporated in English language lessons.
+Elements of patriotism and citizenship is also emphasized in lessons in order to cultivate a love for the nation and produce patriotic citizens.

 Knowledge Acquisition

 In teaching the language, content is drawn from subject disciplines such as science, geography, and environmental studies.
 Content is also drawn from daily news items as well as current affairs.